pravatbhusal/university-notes/CS 314/Lectures/src/chapter18/HashTable.md

 ### How to Implement The "Mapping" Technique
 The mapping technique transforms a hashed key into a legal index on a HashTable's Array container.
 Therefore, in average-case it takes O(1) time to get the value of a key.

-Typically, get the key's index in the Array container by doing the modulus of the result of the hash function (which gets the hashed key) and the Array container's length
+Typically, get the key's index in the Array container by doing the modulus of the result of the hash function (which gets the hashed key as an integer) and the Array container's length
 - ```index = hashedKey % length```
 - Empirical evidence shows prime number as best for the length
   - Ex: If the Array container's length is 1000, then determine the index using 997 or 1009